mozilla-l10n/documentation/products/searchplugins/setup_searchplugins.md

 ## Cloning/Updating the locale’s repository

-The first thing to remember is that you will be working on Aurora for a new locale, and you need this locale’s Mercurial repository on your computer.
+You will be working on l10n-central for a new locale, and you need this locale’s Mercurial repository on your computer.

-l10n repositories for Firefox live in https://hg.mozilla.org/releases/l10n/mozilla-aurora/.
+l10n repositories for Firefox live in https://hg.mozilla.org/l10n-central/.
 In this case let’s assume that l10n clones will be stored in `~/mozilla/mercurial/l10n`, with a subfolder for each locale and each branch.
-So, if the locale is `ur`, the repository will be stored in `$/mozilla/mercurial/l10n/ur/mozilla-aurora`.
+So, if the locale is `ur`, the repository will be stored in `~/mozilla/mercurial/l10n/ur/l10n-central`.

 ```BASH
 $ mkdir -p ~/mozilla/mercurial/l10n/ur